gcruz16/tower-of-hanoi/README.md

 * Only one disk can be moved at a time.
 * Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack or on an empty rod.
 * No larger disk may be placed on top of a smaller disk.
+* If you cannot select a disk it means you can´t legally move it anywhere.

 ## Example